How and why is an obstetric ultrasound done for patients in Katy, TX?

 Are you interested in ultrasounds during your pregnancy?

 Ultrasounds are great diagnostic tools available with today’s amazing technology.
 If you are ready to discuss with your obstetrician the benefits of regular ultrasounds throughout your pregnancy, we encourage you to contact the team of Jenkins Obstetrics, Gynecology, and Reproductive Medicine.
 Drs.
-Taryll Jenkins, Adebola Falae, and Maria Torres are readily available to assist women in the Katy, TX area with their care needs.
+Taryll Jenkins and Adebola Falae are readily available to assist women in the Katy, TX area with their care needs.
 Call 855 346 8610 to connect with our staff, and our practice which is conveniently located at 23535 Kingsland Boulevard.